 So, let’s take a look at them right away!

 When it comes to food and groceries, Walmart has a clear advantage as it offers products at a cheaper price.
-Thanks to Amazon Fresh delivery charges, it’s extra charges pose a barrier to many customers.
+Thanks to Amazon Fresh’s delivery charges, its extra charges pose a barrier to many customers.

 Though both companies include customers while making new strategies and product decisions, Jeff Bezos has established long before that Amazon is a customer-focused company that adds value to this e-commerce behemoth.

-In this case, Amazon is a clear winner as the company’s customer-centric model and convenience offered to its customers has raised bars for other e-commerce companies.
+In this case, Amazon is a clear winner as the company’s customer-centric model and convenience offered to its customers have raised bars for other e-commerce companies.

 Amazon is increasingly expanding its grocery stores and physical presence.
 Also, Amazon is strengthening its grocery segment with Whole Foods and delivery with Amazon Fresh and Amazon prime now.
 However, Walmart’s strong presence in the physical world is nowhere close to Amazon’s efforts.
 Therefore, Walmart continues to dominate the retail sector.